fastapi/fastapi/docs/en/docs/advanced/testing-asynchronously.md

 {!../../../docs_src/testing_asynchronously/test_main.py!}
 ```

+!!! note
     You can run your tests as usual via `python3 -m pytest`.

 ## In Detail